 Finally (after more than a year I know), the first part of ELT’s Brussels city guide (si si si!) is out!
 I had the project in mind for several months now, but couldn’t find the time to actually go, test, taste and take pictures.
 As I realise time won’t ever be on my side I thought I could start small and slowly grow BIG.
 Objective is to build a map of Brussels areas, pointing to my favorite places (to be available soon here).

-So a couple of weeks ago, my Converses on, my camera in hand and my mum as companion, we went for a little tour in the growing and always changing Dansaert area.
-First stops, rue du marché au charbon, Prive Joke one of my favorite clothes shop (with brands like Sessun or Ba&sh) and American Vintage.
+So a couple of weeks ago, my Converses on, my camera in hand and my mum as companion, we went for a little tour in the growing and ever-changing Dansaert neighborhood.
+First stops, rue du Marché au Charbon, Prive Joke one of my favorite clothes shop (with brands like Sessun or Ba&sh) and American Vintage.

-Now head to rue Antoine Dansaert, for a little spending spree between Maje, Sandro, Zadig & Voltaire, Princesse tam.tam etc. Further on, stop at La Fabrika, a great design store recently opened.
-I could refurbish my whole apartment with all they have here, relatively expensive but amazing!
+Now heading to rue Antoine Dansaert, for a little spending spree between Maje, Sandro, Zadig & Voltaire, Princesse tam.tam etc. Further on, stop at La Fabrika, a great design store that opened recently.
+I could refurbish my whole apartment with everything they have here, relatively expensive but amazing!

 Finally end the day with a gigantic smoothie at APDM (note to myself: make sure to taste their famous bagels next time, the ones I saw passing by looked definitely tempting).

 Have a nice week lovelies <3